 Anneloes Smitsman, PhD (c), LLM - CEO & Founder

-Through her legal background Anneloes has played an instrumental role in various social change movements; providing legal strategies and insights for how to leverage local efforts with international frameworks, and by bringing people together in collaboration and partnership through a shared Vision.
-Examples are: Le Morne UNESCO Cultural Heritage, Standing Rock and Dakota Access Pipeline, Divestment from Fossil Fuels campaigns, Impact Investment for Sustainability campaigns, and ‘the Bhutan Dialogue’ to support Truth and Reconciliation for the Bhutan refugee crisis.
+Anneloes played a key role in various social change movements; providing legal and transformational strategies for how to leverage and unite local efforts with international frameworks through a shared Vision.
+Examples are: Le Morne UNESCO Maroon Cultural Heritage in the fight against slavery and oppression; Standing Rock and Dakota Access Pipeline; Divestment from Fossil Fuels campaigns; the Bhutan Dialogue to support healing and reconciliation for the Bhutan refugee situation; and the We Stand With Africa campaign to catalyse collective support for the famine crisis.

 Anneloes was instrumental in developing the Education for Sustainability programme when she worked as Director at ELIA-Ecological Living In Action Ltd from 2006 to 2015.
 She continues to lead this programme today from EARTHwise, which has served as a model for implementation of Education for Sustainability into the curriculum and within conventional educational systems in Mauritius.